 - Combine 1 cup of cream and milk in a medium-sized saucepan over medium heat.
 Stir in sugar and salt and continue to whisk frequently until sugar has dissolved and mixture is very hot (but not boiling!)

 - Whisk egg yolks in a mixing bowl until paler in color.
 Carefully and slowly pour the hot liquid from the stove into the eggs, whisking constantly so you do not curdle the eggs.
 When fully combined, add the mixture back into the pan and pour in cornstarch mixture.
 Bring to a hot temperature again (not boiling!,) stirring frequently.
 Remove from heat, stir in vanilla, and allow to cool to room temperature (you can stir occasionally to prevent film build up.)

 - Cover and place into refrigerate overnight.
 When time to churn, follow the directions on your ice cream machine.
 Store in freezer-safe containers and allow to sit out for 5-10 minutes before serving!

-When it comes to ice cream, I have to say my favourite is definitely sweet cream.
-Not quite vanilla flavour as you want to taste the sweetness from the cream and sugar.
-But it is sweet enough where you can enjoy the ice cream (and add in a favourite chocolate bar for fun!)
-Sweet cream is actually the reason my husband bought me an ice cream machine because our local ice cream shop that used to carry this flavour closed down.
+When it comes to ice cream, I have to say my favorite is definitely sweet cream.
+Not quite vanilla flavor as you want to taste the sweetness from the cream and sugar.
+But it is sweet enough where you can enjoy the ice cream (and add in a favorite chocolate bar for fun!)
+Sweet cream is actually the reason my husband bought me an ice cream machine because our local ice cream shop that used to carry this flavor closed down.
 My way is more cost effective AND tastier 😉